zf2169/zf2169.github.io/_posts/2019-01-30-Machine-Learning-Algorithms-Summary-I.md

   <br>
   <img width="800" src="https://zf2169.github.io/img/lda5.PNG">
   <br>
+  <a href="https://www.amazon.com/Introduction-Statistical-Learning-Applications-Statistics/dp/1461471370"> An Introduction to Statistical Learning  with Applications in R-Springer </a>
 </p>

 ### 7.4 What is the cost function?
+Same as naive bayes.

 ### 7.5 What are the advantages and disadvantages?
+**Advantages:**
+- When the classes are well-separated, the parameter estimates for the logistic regression model are surprisingly unstable.
+LDA does not suffer from this problem.

+- If $$n$$ is small and the distribution of the predictors is approximately normal in each of the classes, LDA is again more stable than the logistic regression model.

+- LDA is popular when we have more than two response classes.

+**Disadvantages:**
+- LDA only gives decision boundaries, sometimes cannot fit complex dataset.